 - Class B buildings are often older and less competitive in terms of pricing than class A buildings.
 Investors frequently seek to restore these structures.

-- Class C structures are often older than 20 years, located in less desirable places, and in need of care.
+- Class C structures are often older than 20 years, located in less desirable places, and need of care.

 - Class D assets are often older and less valuable.